SDGforskning/sdg-strings/SDG06_query_action_WoS.md

         ("participat*" OR "contribut*" OR "impact" OR "plan" OR "planning" OR "choice$" OR "choose" OR "solution$"
         OR ("decision$" NEAR/3 "making")
-        OR "administrat*" OR "policy" OR "policies" OR "procedure$" OR "scheme$" )
+        OR "administrat*" OR "policy" OR "policies" OR "procedure$" OR "scheme$" OR "manage*" OR "develop*" OR "govern*" OR "development" OR "administrat*" OR "plan" OR "planning" OR "policy" OR "policies"
+      OR "resource us*"
         )
+    )
     NEAR/5
-    (
-      ("manage*" OR "develop*" OR "govern*" OR "development" OR "administrat*" OR "plan" OR "planning" OR "policy" OR "policies" OR "extract*"
-      OR "resource us*" OR "usage"
-      OR "consumption" OR "consume$" OR "consumer$" OR "withdrawal$") NEAR/5
           (
             (("drink*" OR "potable") NEAR/3 "water")
             OR "sanitation"